 29. Describe how the Civil War affected the lives and work of plantation slaves.

-30. Discuss how Republican-dominated Congress changed the U.S. economy during the Civil War.
+30. Discuss how a Republican-dominated Congress changed the U.S. economy during the Civil War.

 31. Show how women contributed to the war effort.